Finance leaders need to balance HCM budgets — but the tangible benefits of global integration may now outweigh up-front costs.

 Finance leaders must prioritize cost.
 It comes with the job — ensuring organizations get the best value for the budget is the hallmark of any good finance executive.
 In some scenarios, however, it's possible for long-term benefits to outweigh initial costs.

 HCM tools are a good example.
 While managing cost remains a top priority, the ADP report, Building Agility Capability Across Your Business, pegs price as the main reason to consider an HCM switch and global integration capability ranks a close second.
-Mollie Mantia, director of talent products at ADP, puts it simply.
+Mollie Mantia, Director of Compliance For the Talent Products at ADP, puts it simply.
 "Although there is a chance that you are saving money up front, the financial risks from integrating with a low quality HCM system can be costly down the road," she says.
 Instead, it's worth considering the benefits of global integration ahead of cost.

 As noted by HR Dive, there's a shift underway in the HCM market.
 Organizations on the cutting edge of human capital management — those that are data or talent driven — are opting for holistic, integrated HCM tools that support leading HR practices.
 Typically, these HCM solutions include robust data management, at-a-glance information displays and the ability to strategize for future staffing needs.

 Put simply, organizations are looking for ways to improve the agility of HR departments.
 According to ADP, "agility is a muscle you must build in advance of opportunity."
 With just 46 percent of businesses confident they have the agility musculature to manage opportunities when they arrive, according to ADP, it's no surprise that businesses are looking to spend on HCM tools that help automate HR tasks and collect key analytic data.